TM2611/digital-garden/_notes/001 Fleeting Notes/F - React Native Usage.md

 # Topic/Concept/Idea

-Should I use React Native for my Final Year Project?
+When should React Native be used as opposed to its alternatives

 # Thoughts/Questions